 This traffic noise analysis was completed by identifying noise sensitive receptors within a study area defined as 1,000 feet wide and within 300 feet on either side of the Build Alternatives, centered on the Build Alternatives (creating a 1,600-foot-wide study area).
 Long-established state and federal noise guidelines prescribe how to determine whether a nearby property (i.e., noise receptor) is adversely affected by traffic noise.
-If traffic noise is expected to approach or exceed those guidelines (see Table 4-1), projects are required to mitigate for noise impacts above the respective Noise Abatement Criteria (NAC) dBA level for each receptor.
+If traffic noise is expected to approach or exceed the NAC, or if there is a substantial increase (10 dBA or more) (see Table 4-1), projects are required to mitigate for noise impacts above the respective Noise Abatement Criteria (NAC) dBA level for each receptor.